IsraaHmd/Pneumonia-Detection-from-X-Rays-Deep-Learning/README.md

 - DataCamp.
 Complete guide to data augmentation.
 - Kaggle Dataset: chest-xray-pneumonia

-Note: This project is for educational and demonstration purposes.
-Medical diagnosis should always be performed by qualified healthcare professionals.

 ---

 **Note**: This project is for educational and demonstration purposes.
 Medical diagnosis should always be performed by qualified healthcare professionals.